NoroffFEU/programming-foundations-ca-VeronicaOS/README.md

 This object has the following properties:
 - Brand (String), the manufacturer of the toaster
-- Colour (Array), the toaster has two colours to choose from
+- Colour (Joining strings), the toaster has two colors
 - Toastiness (Number/Array), the toaster has 7 different toasting settings going from 1-4
 - Functions (Array/function), the toaster has several functions to choose from (toast, defrost, reheat, cancel)
-- On/off (Boolean), on/off button for the toaster
+- Power (Boolean), toasters power (on/off)
-- Control Lever (Function), a lever to turn the toaster on
+- Control Lever (Function), a lever to turn the toaster on/off